FedericoPonzi/tlaplus-formatter/README.md

 ## How to run

-If you want to try it out, go to the build page of the latest commit, and download the "Package.zip" file from the artifact section at the bottom of the page ([Example](https://github.com/FedericoPonzi/tlaplus-formatter/actions/runs/10027954925)).
+If you want to try it out, go to the build page of the latest commit and download the "tlaplus-formatter-jar.zip" file from the artifact section at the bottom of the page ([Example](https://github.com/FedericoPonzi/tlaplus-formatter/actions/runs/10027954925)).